 Do Long Distance Relationships Work?
 All you need to know

-How long do long-distance relationships last?
-A study3 found that LDRs last an average of 4.5 months, and about half end in breakups.
-There are a couple of major factors involved in the increased failure rate of long-distance relationships – an increased fear of infidelity (which is not entirely unjustified – a study revealed that 21% of long-distance couples had issues with cheating vs only 13% of their geographically closer counterparts4) as well as an unwillingness to change and adapt on the part of one or both members of the couple.
+A study1 found that LDRs last an average of 4.5 months, and about half end in breakups.
+There are a couple of major factors involved in the increased failure rate of long-distance relationships – an increased fear of infidelity (which is not entirely unjustified – a study revealed that 21% of long-distance couples had issues with cheating vs only 13% of their geographically closer counterparts2 as well as an unwillingness to change and adapt on the part of one or both members of the couple.

 While long-distance relationships hold challenges geographically close ones do not, research does not show a significant difference in relationship outcomes.
-A study in the Journal of Sex and Marital Therapy revealed that individual and relationship characteristics played a larger role than geography in the final outcome of a relationship5
+A study in the Journal of Sex and Marital Therapy revealed that individual and relationship characteristics played a larger role than geography in the final outcome of a relationship3.

 It’s important to remember that long-distance relationships are just that – relationships.
 ‘Do long distance relationships work for me?’ is a better question to ask than wondering if LDRs in general work.